 The Rady School’s MBA is designed to allow students to develop depth in industry sectors of particular interest.
 Selection of an industry is not required.
 The program combines a solid core, an integrative course sequence focused on innovation, a strong elective curriculum, a commitment to leadership development, and an emphasis on cutting-edge industry sectors.

-The Professional Seminar is a one-credit course offered each quarter.
+The professional seminar (MGT 401) is a one-credit course offered each quarter.
 The seminar brings business leaders and experts to campus to speak to students and provides workshops focused on professional and leadership development and on personal and career effectiveness.
 The seminar may be taken multiple times for credit.